Context Window Anxiety: Countering Premature Task Closure¶

 Advanced models exhibit behavioral shortcuts as context limits approach — strategic buffers, counter-prompting, and token budget transparency counteract premature task closure.

-The Behavior¶
+The behavior¶

 - Hasty decisions and abbreviated reasoning chains